 Beginning Of Initiative

-Sets out the terms and conditions upon which applicant will receive funding and deliver training pursuant to the ASETS.
+Sets out the terms and conditions upon which applicant will receive funding and deliver training pursuant to the ISET.

-- Each applicant will undergo an activity and financial monitor for both the employment & training and daycare departments during the ASETS.
+- Each applicant will undergo an activity and financial monitor for both the employment & training and daycare departments during the ISET.

 - Additional follow up monitors may be conducted based on the outcome of the initial monitor.

 - All monitor activity is measured against the annual operation plan and contribution agreement.

 Applicant must submit annual operating plans “AOP”.
 Annual objectives and projected outcomes are identified.
 Annual program plans are developed for each individual training activity and are accompanied by targets.
 Overall summary budget consolidates program plans as well as administrative and other training related costs.

 Changes to the AOP: